 Non Resident Day Ticket Fisherman Welcome

 Little Comfort offers great fishing for all ages, we’re always pleased to welcome groups of youngsters who come with their schools and fishing clubs in the term time and of course Little Comfort is a great destination for those on holiday wishing to escape for a few hours – or even a whole day!
 We’re open dawn until dusk so it is still possible to get a good few hours fishing in before or after work.
-There’s a small amount of kit at Little Comfort for hire & some sweetcorn and luncheon-meat for bait but for a comprehensive range of fishing tackle & fresh bait do visit our super local shops: High Street Tackle in Ilfracombe; The Bait Box in Braunton 07854 124880 & Summerlands Tackle in Westward Ho!
+There’s a small amount of kit at Little Comfort for hire & some sweetcorn bait for sale (honesty tin) at the self check in.
+For a comprehensive range of fishing tackle & fresh bait do visit our super local shops: High Street Tackle in Ilfracombe; The Bait Box in Braunton 07854 124880 & Summerlands Tackle in Westward Ho!

 The lake has been established for over thirty years and is situated in a quiet and beautiful location, tucked out of the way in a delightful Devon valley, so that it is only fished by a few locals and visitors who seek it out.
 Extending to well over an acre the lake has well-developed marginal growth as well as an island at the northern end and two strong areas of lilies providing abundant plant growth to give both food and cover for the fish.